Basic Diet Orders: Teaching Patients Good Health Practices

 Depending on your specialty, these may not be your problems, of course.
 And, with ever-increasing time pressures, it is tempting to ignore the diet patterns that contribute to the presenting problems that you see.
 But hospitalization can be a time for a new beginning.
 You have the patient’s attention, and with very little effort you can make a huge difference.
 The actions described below are the basic tools for getting the patient the help he or she needs.

 Request a dietetic consultation.
 A registered dietitian can provide the nutritional counseling that you may not have the time or expertise for.
 If possible, extend the consultation into the posthospitalization period.
 The process of diet change takes time, and patients always need continuing support.
+If you don’t yet know the clinical dietitians on staff at your hospital, take a moment to stop by the clinical nutrition office and introduce yourself.
+Let them know you may be ordering a diet with restrictions beyond the standard diets offered and answer any questions they might have.
+They can also share a copy of the various patient menus available, so you can see what is currently on offer.

 Work as a team.
 In a weight management program at 80 general practice sites, a combination of physicians, nurses, and dietitians specializing in obesity was able to achieve weight loss of ≥ 5% of body weight in one-third of the patients.
 In addition, roughly 50% of patients attended all clinic appointments, and 40% of this subgroup also maintained weight loss ≥ 5% at 12 months.
 These results suggest that, while a team approach will not conquer all nutrition-related problems at the first attempt, a significant number of patients respond well to it.
 A team approach should be combined with the use of an effective diet prescription, as described below.